 Data sources and targets

 Backup is a way to get data onto its platform, an on-ramp, an ingest method.
-It built a HW/SW appliance product to do that, but is now switching to a software-only product available through subscription.
+It built an appliance to do that, but is now switching to a software-only product available through subscription.
 This can run on-premises or in the public cloud.
 Cohesity can back up applications in physical servers and in virtual servers (vSphere, Hyper-V Acropolis).
-It can back up relational and, via its Imanis acquisition, distributed databases.
+It can back up relational and distributed databases via its Imanis acquisition.
 It can back up Kubernetes-orchestrated containerised systems.

 The product can be a target system for backup products, such as Veeam.
 It can write backup data out to archives in the public cloud (AWS, Azure, GCP) and also to tape via a Qstar gateway.
 The archive data can be written in an immutable form (Write once: read many or WORM).